brinxmat/json-ld-course/docs/JSON-LD-WS.md

 JSON-LD's compatibility with RDF provides a solution to several of the problems perceived by front-end developers who are unfamiliar with RDF — at the same time as providing direct support for linked data.
 This is a win-win.

 Those that want to use RDF, SPARQL and the Semantic Web stack can, those that want to use document stores can and those that produce data from other sources can mark up data from their APIs to make them "semantic" in a quick and simple way.

+Suffice to say, you can use JSON-LD:

+* As JSON, as a document
+* As a step between RDF and HTML

+## The approach we will take here

+We start by looking at the basic structures in JSON-LD, building up valid JSON-LD documents that demonstrate the way in which JSON-LD can be used to mark up data so that it can be interpreted semantically.

+We will look at how framing can be used to create views of existing JSON-LD documents, how this can be used in

 ## First steps